ajmotylinski/Data_Viz_Final_Project/README.md

 - Add Primary Key to covid_daily_info
 - Add Foreign Key to Add Primary Key to covid_daily_info
 - Join Tables covid_daily_info and states

-# Reason(s) Why We Selected the Topic:
- -  There is a perception that COVID-19 had immensely affected the housing market all over the United States, our project will discover if that analogy is correct and their correlation
- -  We want to understand how COVID-19 impacts the housing market

-# Questions We Hope to Answer:
-- What is the relationship between COVID-19 cases and the housing market by a selection of SELECTED states (CA, WA, TX, FL, MN)

 # Machine Learning Models
 ### Preliminary Data Preprocessing